yacineMahdid/classroom/Deep Learning Book/README.md

 in SVM, the kernel-based function is exactly equivalent to preprocessing the data by applying the kernel to all inputs, then learning a linear model in the new transformed space.
 Kernel trick render high dimensional feature space tractable.

 Gaussian kernel is the one most commonly used (RBF; Radial Basis Function).

+We can enhance many learning algorithm with the kernel trick (we call them the kernel machines)

+K-nearest neighbors can achieve high accuracy given a large training set.
+Decision tree also are good when computational ressources are constrained.

+unsupervised learning refers to most attempts to extract information from a distribution that do not require human labor to annotate.

+The notion of representation is one of the central themes of deep learning and therefore one of the central themes in this book.
+Nice so I'm on the right track to distangle the high dimensional space we have in our dataset!

+About PCA: Thus we can use PCA as a simple and eﬀective dimensionality reduction method that preserves as much of the information in the data as possible (again, as measured by least-squares reconstruction error).

+Page 145